cloudutsukpilot/sakharams.github.io/_posts/devops/configurationmanagement/powershell/2021-01-01-introduction-to-powershell.md

 layout: post
 title: Introduction to Powershell
 categories: [devops, configuration management, powershell]
-tags: [devops, configuration management, powershell]
+tags: [DevOps, Configuration Management, Powershell]
 ---

 PowerShell is a powerful scripting language and automation framework developed by Microsoft.
 It is designed specifically for system administrators and IT professionals to manage and automate the configuration of Windows systems.